-- Select the options menu in the upper right corner and select Create New Records.
+- Select the Add menu in the right corner and select Create Blank Records.

 - Input how many blank records you would like to create then select Create Record(s).

-- You will receive a confirmation message and from here you can Edit, Export to Excel, or Close the window.
+- You will receive a confirmation message and from here you can Edit, Export New Records, or Close the window.

 Catalog a Single Item

-- Double-click the item within the item panel to open the edit tab.
-You can also select the item in the item panel and then select Edit Selected from the actions menu or right click on the selected item.
-The item will open as a new edit tab.
+- Double-click the item within the item panel to open the Edit tab.
+You can also select the item in the item panel and then select Edit from the Actions Bar or right click on the selected item.

 - Begin cataloging the data based on the available field types according to their labels.
 Select Save.